ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

 ## Problem description

-In our current digital world where everyone is creating APIs, we should look at how we can manage and control them.
+In our current digital world where everyone is creating APIs for exposing data internally and for external partners, we should look at how we can manage and control them.

-Most of us know that we not only have to build the API but foresee additional responsibilities.
+Most of us know that in addition to building the API, we also need to provide additional responsibilities.
 Some are just a necessary evil, like adding cross-cutting concerns.
 Keeping an overview of all available API's can become a struggle these days.